 Ethiopia is considered one of the safest countries in Africa, even though it seems, one of the most “annoying” regarding the continued demand for money or services offerings.
 Who wants breakfast, who lunch, who the birr for a photo, some candies, some pens or t-shirt and so forth.
 But after a few days you will be able to laugh and joke on this and the annoyance will subside until you won’t acknowledge it anymore.
 Travel it on your own means taking up all the consequences that have to do with something new for those who have never set foot in Africa: poverty.

 It is hard, personally it took me two weeks to get used to it, to realize how to behave in front of this inability of mine to understand and to separate those who were well from those who were not.
 The first days everybody would look the same to me, such perception changed with the passing weeks and today, after almost two months makes me see the same Addis as an avant-garde city, always considering that we are in Africa, and much less distant from many other central American capitals, for example.

 It is a tough and intense journey, not exactly for beginners, it was not unusual to see those who after two weeks believed they wanted to get away, for a moment I admit, that was me as well.
-Long hours in uncomfortable buses, continuous pauses to pee, then for lunch and then because there are too many people and the police keeps giving our fines, never ending demands for money, poverty at every corner, you a white person in a world of black people to whom, at least for me it has been so, you have to get used to.
+Long hours in uncomfortable buses, continuous pauses to pee, then for lunch and then because there are too many people and the police keeps giving our fines, never ending demands for money at least for me it has been so, you have to get used to.

 It’s tiring but most generally time passes slowly, you keep on following the rising and setting of the sun, the amount of information and inputs that occur during this planetary movement is that much that is not uncommon go to sleep at 9pm.
 And another long day in Ethiopia is over.
 That was what I used to say every single night before falling asleep.